Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Constrained Minimization

 The strategy is to find constrained minimizers of $E_\e(u)$ within the admissible set with further symmetry assumptions that ensure that the rings are aligned.
 Specifically, define

-As will be clear from the next section, these symmetry conditions correspond to specifying classes of functions whose Fourier coefficients satisfy certain relations.
 Furthermore, it can also be checked easily that the constraints imposed above do not alter the Euler Lagrange equation \eqref{ansatzpde}.
 We then note that Proposition \ref{prop2directmethod} applies and yields a smooth constrained minimizer for constraint values $p$ such that $\mathfrak{B}^{n,k}_p \neq \emptyset.$ Then, given $p \in (-\frac{n}{2},0),$ we fix a solution to (PVF) with this $p-$value, noting that such solutions are not necessarily unique.
 Proceeding as in Proposition \ref{existenceminsingle}, we obtain a sequence $p_\e \to p$ as $\e \to 0$ and corresponding sequence of constrained minimizers $v_\e \in \mathfrak{B}^{n,k}_{p_\e}$ satisfying an energy bound

 as $\e \to 0.$ However, contrary to the single ring case, we can \textit{not} obtain any connection between vortex locations of $v_\e$ and those corresponding to solutions of (PVF).
 Indeed, in the single ring case, if $\varrho$ is the radius of the ring, then prescribing a constraint value for $\scrj_0(b) = - \frac{\varrho^2}{2},$ fixes $\varrho.$ In the case of multiple rings on the other hand, a condition of the form